All Episodes

 He won't do it.

-He hasn't, he hasn't the talent to do it.
+He hasn't the talent to do it.

-He can't pull it off, scared to do it.
+He can't pull it off.

 Whoopi Goldberg was just over the top.

-I'm just talking about Wiccans and witches and all sorts of stuff.
+I was just talking about Wiccans and witches and all sorts of stuff.

-And I tell you, ignorance, Most expensive commodity we have in this country.
+And I tell you, ignorance, most expensive commodity we have in this country.

-Cost ignorance costs us more than any government program does.
+Ignorance costs us more than any government program does.

 It's just incredible when you see it.